tjknoth/cse130-web/lectures/00-hello.md

 ![Nadia Polikarpova](https://cseweb.ucsd.edu/~npolikarpova/images/nadia_polikarpova.jpg){#fig:nadia .align-center width=25%}

-- Assistant professor at CSE since Sept 2017
+- Assistant professor at CSE since 2017
 - PhD at ETH Zurich
 - Postdoc at MIT

 ### My Research

-- Software Verification: how to prove software is doing the right thing?
+- Program Verification: how to *prove* the program is doing the right thing?
-- Software Synthesis: how to generate software that does the right thing?
+- Program Synthesis: how to *generate* a program that does the right thing?

 <br>
 <br>